MrQR-me/docs/FormBuilder/Section.md

 or create another new [Section](https://docs.mrqr.me/FormBuilder/Section)

+You can also
+EDIT
+{: .text-light-grey-000 }
-You can also Edit{: .text-light-grey-000 } the Section Name or completely Remove{: .text-red-000 } the Section
+the Section Name or completely
+REMOVE
+{: .text-red-000 }
+the Section

 ![MrQR Form Builder](/assets/images/Forms/MrQR_Form_New_Section_Created.png "Created")